- POWER METER BASICS

 Traditional, “direct force power meters” use strain gauges, mounted in the pedals/crank/hub, to measure bike component flexing.

 Electronics located inside the hub/crank/pedals convert strain gauge measurements into applied torque (rotational force) measurements, averaged over the entire period of rotation.
-Measuring applied forces over the complete turn of the crank is a very solid technical approach that has been proven over the years.
+Measuring applied forces over the full turn of the crank (“full-crank DFPM”) is a very solid technical approach that has been proven over the years.

-A slightly different approach is measuring strain/torque in one leg only, then multiplying the result by 2.0, using the assumption that both legs apply power identically.
-Since this approach measures cyclist torque only 50% of the crank stroke, actual power accuracy over the complete pedal stroke is unknowable.
+A lower cost, but accuracy-compromised approach measures strain/torque in one leg only (“half-crank DFPM”), then multiplies the result by 2.0, using the assumption that both legs apply power identically.
+Since this approach measures cyclist torque only on one leg, the actual power accuracy over the full pedal stroke is unknowable.

 Torque measurements are multiplied by cadence (rotational speed) to calculate power.